Prag8855/aab/content/guides/blue-card.md

 ### 5. Come to Germany and start working

-With a National Visa, you can travel to Germany and start working.
+With a National Visa, you can travel to Germany and start working.[^40]

 After you arrive in Germany, [register your address](/guides/anmeldung-in-english-berlin), [get a tax ID](/guides/german-tax-id-steuernummer#how-to-get-your-tax-id) and [open a bank account](/guides/first-bank-account-in-germany).
 These things will be useful later.